ronny2kk/Pokemon-Identifier/README.md

 # Pokemon-Identifier
-This project builds a deep-learning pipeline to tell genuine Pokémon cards from counterfeits by training a convolutional neural network on labeled card images.
+An experimental pipeline was built to classify genuine Pokémon cards versus counterfeits using convolutional neural networks.
+A labeled image dataset was augmented with random flips, rotations, zooms, and contrast adjustments to improve generalization.
+Transfer learning with a frozen pretrained MobileNetV2 network was used to train a lightweight classification head on these augmented images.
+The resulting model reached roughly **89 % training accuracy** and **81.1 % validation accuracy** with a final validation loss of about **0.48**, confirming its ability to distinguish real cards from fakes.